Visit Stonehenge – The Essential Visitors Travel Guide

 Can people just walk up and touch the stones?

-When is the best time of year to visit Stonehenge?
+When is the best time of year to visit?

-How long do I need to spend at Stonehenge?
+How long should I spend at Stonehenge?

 The World Heritage Site of Woodhenge near Stonehenge.